Frank Teruggi: Book, film, and television depictions of the case

-When the film was released by Universal Studios, Nathaniel Davis, United States Ambassador to Chile from 1971 to 1973, filed a USD $150 million libel suit against the director and the studio, although he was not named directly in the movie (he had been named in the book).
+When the movie was released by Universal Studios, Nathaniel Davis, United States Ambassador to Chile from 1971 to 1973, filed a USD $150 million libel suit against the director and the studio, although he was not named directly in the movie (he had been named in the book).
 The court eventually dismissed Davis's suit.
-The film was removed from the market during the lawsuit but re-released upon dismissal of the suit.
+The movie was removed from the market during the lawsuit but re-released upon dismissal of the suit.

 State Department memo

-For many years thereafter, the US government steadfastly maintained its ignorance of the killing and torture of Americans in Chile.
+For many years thereafter, the U.S. government steadfastly maintained its ignorance of the killing and torture of Americans in Chile.
 It was only in October 1999, that President Bill Clinton ordered the release of a document admitting that US intelligence agents played a role in the deaths of Americans.

-The United States Department of State memo, dated August 25, 1976, was declassified on October 8, 1999, together with 1,100 other documents released by various US agencies which dealt primarily with the years leading up to the military coup.
+The United States Department of State memo, dated August 25, 1976, was declassified on October 8, 1999, together with 1,100 other documents released by various U.S. agencies which dealt primarily with the years leading up to the military coup.

 Written by three State Department functionaries — Rudy Fimbres, R.S.
-Driscolle and W.V.
-Robertson and addressed to Harry Shlaudeman, a high-ranking official in the department's Latin American division — the memo described the Horman case and mentions Teruggi's as well.
+Driscoll and possibly W.V.
+Robertson and addressed to Harry Shlaudeman, a high-ranking official in the department's Latin American division — the memorandum described the Horman case and mentions Teruggi's as well.
+The authors recorded that Horman and his associates had aroused the suspicion of the new régime in Santiago and considered it possible that "U.S. officials did nothing to discourage the logical outcome of [Government of Chile] paranoia."

-2011 indictments
+Later indictments and convictions

 On November 29, 2011, Chilean judge Jorge Zepeda indicted Ray E. Davis, commander of the U.S. Military Group in Chile during the time of the coup, along with Pedro Espinoza, a Chilean general, and Rafael González Verdugo, a member of Chilean army intelligence, in the murders of Frank Teruggi and Charles Horman.
 Teruggi and Horman were among the 40,000 who were detained in the Stadium.
 In 2012, Chile’s Supreme Court approved an extradition request for Davis.
 As of September 11, 2013, the U.S. had not been served with the request.
 Davis, secretly living in Chile, died in a Santiago nursing home in 2013.

 In 2015 the court sentenced Espinoza to 7 and Verdugo to 2 years.
 Chile's Supreme Court however reviewed the case in 2016 and significantly increased the sentences to 15 years for Espinoza and 3 years for Verdugo.
 In addition they were ordered to pay $196,000 to Horman's widow and $151,000 to Teruggi's sister.